Lavochkin La-17: Exports

 It does not appear that the La-17 family was widely exported, though La-17RM reconnaissance drones were exported to Syria in the 1980s.

 The Chinese also obtained the La-17, and in fact built it themselves, though not under a license agreement.
 In the late 1950s, a number of La-17s had been handed over to the People's Republic of China.
-When stocks began running low in the later half of the 1960s, when relations with the USSR were generally poor, an effort was begun to reverse engineer the La-17 and build it in China.
+When stocks began running low in the later half of the 1960s, when relations with the USSR were generally poor due to Sino-Soviet split, an effort was begun to reverse engineer the La-17 and build it in China.
 The resulting product, the Chang Kong (Blue Sky) CK-1, was introduced to service in 1966.
 It was powered by the WP-6 engine, which was a Chinese copy of the RD-9B and featured some system changes from the original La-17s used as a pattern.
 It also featured a parachute recovery system.

 The CK-1 was quickly followed by the CK-1A, which had underwing pods for additional kit.
 A CK-1B was introduced into service in 1983 that was optimized for low-level flight and had non-jettisonable underwing fuel tanks.
 It was followed by the CK-1C, with a much improved control system to provide much more maneuverability, as well as reinforcement to withstand maneuvering stresses.

-A vintage example of the La-17 drone apparently is under restoration late in 2012, at the National Museum of the U.S. Air Force.
+A La-17 was under restoration at the National Museum of the U.S. Air Force as of June 2008.